Social and Behavioral Sciences

 This seminar course introduces the student to epidemiology as a utility for the establishment and maintenance of public health.
 In essence, epidemiology involves the observation and statistical analysis of the occurrence of health and disease in human populations.
 This science informs the practice of preventive health/disease control and the formulation of public health policy.
 Seminar topics will be drawn from both infectious and chronic disease epidemiology ranging from the historical plagues such as the Black Death to the modern plagues of AIDS, cancer, and obesity.
 Recommended prerequisites include introductory biology, and statistics.
 Cr 3.

-This course will focus on concepts of ethnicity, immigration, and identity through an investigation of the immigration history of the city of Lewiston, Maine.
-We will explore how ethnic identity is defined and why people emigrate.
-Through historical and contemporary readings and films, oral histories and personal interviews, the course examines the challenges immigrants face as they attempt to assimilate within the U.S. while trying to maintain their native languages, traditions, cultures and communities.
+This course will investigate race and ethnicity and how people acquire and retain their identity.
+Why do people leave their homes to start new lives in new places?
+Why do they want to face new or grave challenges?
+Pilgrims, Jews, Huguenots, and Irish in the past, and Somali and Syrians, today, are but a few peoples who have done so.
+Through historical and contemporary readings and films, oral histories and personal interviews, the course examines the challenges immigrants face, as they attempt to assimilate within the U.S. while trying to maintain their native languages, traditions, cultures and communities.
 Cr 3.

 SBS 341 The Family